Olanetsoft/ZK-unbanked-demo/README.md

 2. **Visit http://localhost:3000**

-3. **Test the demo flow:**
+3. **Test the production flow:**
    - Click "Verify Your Identity"
+   - Scan QR code with Self app (using mock passport for testing)
-   - Complete Self Protocol verification (or use mock mode)
+   - Complete real ZK verification
-   - Build reputation through community attestations
-   - Access financial services based on reputation
+   - Access financial services with actual on-chain transactions

-### Demo Accounts

-- The system uses **mock mode** by default for testing
-- Real Self Protocol verification available in production mode
-- Switch `SELF_MOCK_MODE=false` in backend/.env for real verification
+   - View your transactions on CeloScan

+### Testing with Self Protocol

+1. **Download Self app** on your mobile device
+2. **Create mock passport** in the app for testing (Nigeria ID not yet supported)
+3. **Scan QR code** from the demo to complete verification
+4. **Access services** that mint real tokens and execute smart contracts

+**Important**: All transactions are on Celo Alfajores Testnet with real on-chain execution.

 ## 🚀 Deployment